d-chambers/Detex/Tutorial/Advanced/Logging/logging.md

     1. error - detex encountered a major problem that cannot be ignored.
 At this point an exception is raised and everything stops.
 * The message passed to the logger

 Many times the logger will also print to the screen in addition to making an entry in the log file.
-If you prefer your screen not to be cluttered but detex you can silence it by setting the verbose varaible to False.
+If you prefer your screen not to be cluttered but detex you can silence it by setting the verbose variable to False.

 ```python
 detex.verbose = False
 ```

 Detex also has a max file size the log can be.
 If it finds a log that has exceeded this size it will simply delete it and create a new one.
-Ideally, a [rotating file handler](https://docs.python.org/2/library/logging.handlers.html#rotatingfilehandler) will be used in the future to keep the log under the specified limit without deleting the whole log but as of version 1.0.4 it has not been implimented.
+Ideally, a [rotating file handler](https://docs.python.org/2/library/logging.handlers.html#rotatingfilehandler) will be used in the future to keep the log under the specified limit without deleting the whole log but as of version 1.0.4 it has not been implemented.
 The log size limit is controlled by the maxSize parameter which, by default is 10 mb.

 One way to read a log, and process it in a systemic way is to use a function in the detex utilities called readLog, which will load the log into a pandas DataFrame (if you don't know what that is stop and do the [10 minute tutorial](http://pandas.pydata.org/pandas-docs/stable/10min.html) on pandas).
 Once in a DataFrame you could search the log for certain times, levels, or strings in the messages.
 Of course, you could do this with commands like grep from a terminal as well, but the less you have to leave python the better.